Messemo Bakayoko: Career

-Club career

 AS Beziers

-On July 16, 2019, Messemo Junior Bakayoko signed the first professional contract of his career with French fourth-tier club AS Béziers.
+On 16 July 2019, Messemo Junior Bakayoko signed the first professional contract of his career with French fourth-tier club AS Béziers.
 He made his debut for the club on 2 August 2019, in a Championnat National fixture versus SC Toulon, playing the full 90 minutes in a 0–0 draw.
 He made two other Championnat National appearances (substitute) in August for Béziers, however this wasn't the greatest part of his first month in professional football.
 AS Béziers completed a historic victory on penalties over Ligue 2 (French second-tier) side AJ Auxerre, away from home, securing them a ticket to the second round of the Coupe De La Ligue.
 Bakayoko played 86 minutes in this extraordinary victory for AS Béziers.

 Bakayoko played a total of six games in all competitions for AS Béziers, however despite it being his first season in professional football, was in a squad that went up against sides such as AJ Auxerre, Red Star FC, SC Toulon and Stade Lavallois.
-Junior left AS Béziers on October 23, 2020, for a new start in his professional football career.
+Junior left AS Béziers on 23 October 2020, for a new start in his professional football career.

 Junior ended his AS Béziers career by playing the majority of his games in the reserves (AS Béziers II).
 Bakayoko starred 13 times for Béziers B team, scoring twice in this period.